badgersow/lock-error-snitch/README.md

 `-Dlock.snitch.max.trace.files=10`

 Maximum number of files with listing for this particular JVM.
-Allows not to spam the hard drive.
+Helps not to spam the hard drive.

 `lock.snitch.recursion.depth=100`